Digital Storytelling Workshop

 · Flash drive – minimum 8 GB or larger

 · Headphones or ear buds

-Part 4 – August 25: Participants must bring their flash drive and written poem to class.
+Part 3 – March 30: Participants must bring their flash drive and written poem to class.
 Participants will complete their “Where I’m From” visual poem and export it out into a movie file.
-The last half of the workshop will be dedicated to a class viewing of everyone’s poem.
+If time is available at the end of the workshop, participants will be able to view their final project in class.